Nilo Cruz: Career

-Cruz is an alumnus of New Dramatists and has taught playwriting at Brown University, the University of Iowa and at Yale University.
-He presently lives in New York City and Miami.
+Cruz is an alumnus of New Dramatists and has taught playwriting at Brown University, the University of Iowa, and Yale University.
+He currently lives in New York City and Miami.

 Awards and honors

 In 2003, Cruz received the Pulitzer Prize for Drama for his play Anna in the Tropics.

 In 2009, Cruz received the PEN/Laura Pels International Foundation for Theater Award for a distinguished American playwright in mid-career.

 In 2010, Cruz was awarded the honorary Doctor of Humane Letters (L.H.D.) from Whittier College.